cdl-geneseo/geneseo-dictionary/C/Crows.md

 # Crows

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crows

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Crows (NN) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Crows (NN): Alpha Chi Rho (AXP) national fraternity; live on Orchard Street; its popular philanthropy is the annual Deep Freeze for Cancer; called the &quot;original&quot; red light party; known for its high GPA.
 Definition of approximately 79% of those surveyed.
 (F06) Unknown by approximately 21% of those surveyed.
 (F06) Simmington